brandedoutcast/publish-nuget/README.md

 TAG_COMMIT | `true` | Flag to enable / disable git tagging
 TAG_FORMAT | `v*` | `[*]` is a placeholder for the actual project version
 NUGET_KEY | | API key to authorize the package upload to nuget.org
+PACKAGE_NAME | | Name of the NuGet package, required when it's different from project name

 **Note:**
 For multiple projects, every input except `PROJECT_FILE_PATH` can be given as `env` variable at [job / workflow level](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#env)